ShaimaAbdi/kerberos-aes-demo/README.md

 | Backend     | Node.js + Express |
 | Encryption  | AES-256 (Web Crypto API) |
 | Styling     |HTML, CSS (Glass UI style) |

+## ⚠️ Disclaimer

+**This project is for educational purposes only.
+Do not use this code in production environments.**